3c-273/WDS-Magnitude-Anomalies/README.md

 or are marked as uncertain are not included in this study.
 All entries in the lists below were found to have anomalous magnitudes.

-The code required to do this study is in this hub.
+The code required to do this study in the file MagnitudeAnomaliesInTheWdsSourceCode.zip